RESOStandards/transport/proposals/web-api-add-edit-with-media.md

 # Section 2: Specification

-This specification relies heavily on the [OData streams](https://docs.oasis-open.org/odata/odata-json-format/v4.0/os/odata-json-format-v4.0-os.html) specification for the transport interaction with the server.
+This specification relies heavily on the [OData streams](https://docs.oasis-open.org/odata/odata-json-format/v4.02/odata-json-format-v4.02.html) specification for the transport interaction with the server.

 While OData streams works for the communication of the data, there are some media operations that cannot be preformed in real time and are deferred post-processing that could prevent the successful publishing of the media.
-This could include format validation, transcoding (resizing, reformating) for different displays/devices, compliance validation, copyright validation and/or content delivery distribution to name a few identified scenarios.
+This could include format validation, transcoding (resizing, reformatting) for different displays/devices, compliance validation, copyright validation and/or content delivery distribution to name a few identified scenarios.
 As a result of this need to allow for background operations to occur after the media has been received, a method to communicate the progression of the media is required.
-The existing field `MediaStatus` will be used to comminucate the status and `MediaStatusDescription` will be introduced to provide contextual information when available.
+The existing [field `MediaStatus`](https://ddwiki.reso.org/display/DDW20/MediaStatus+Field) will be used to comminucate the status and `MediaStatusDescription` will be introduced to provide contextual information when available.
 This will assist clients in know why media has been rejected without having to contact the server provider outside of the transport.

 ## Data Representation

 ### Data Structure
 These are the required fields to represent the upload process for media.
-The data dictionary change set can be found [here](https://docs.google.com/spreadsheets/d/1QGAe3hFvKHu9fMVzlGbI4gIuiSLjdTHO7leGK47bP88/edit?usp=sharing):
+The change request for the data dictionary workgroup can be found [here](https://reso.atlassian.net/wiki/spaces/DDGDF/pages/9525100546/Web+API+Add+Edit+with+Media):

 ```xml
 <EntityType Name="Media" hasStream="True">